Course Readings, Blackboard and Coursepacks

 A good, risk-free way to proceed is to use University licensed resources which contain copyright clearances.

 Yes.
-Library staff can scan documents.
+Library staff can scan documents through our document delivery service.
 If the request for a scanned item exceeds Fair Use, Library staff can secure permission up to the $100 limit per course.
 See the Law Library for reserve procedures pertaining to law faculty.

 This is a time when faculty are encouraged, whenever possible, to link to University licensed databases or resources such as: